 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Brooklyn is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Brooklyn is a village of professionals, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Brooklyn who work in teaching (51.48%), healthcare suport services (12.96%), and management occupations (9.63%).

-A relatively large number of people in Brooklyn telecommute to their jobs.
-Overall, about 29.26% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 29.26% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 For a small village, there is also a high proportion of single, often educated, people living in Brooklyn.
 This is not typical for smaller communities in America, and adds a feeling of vibrancy to Brooklyn.